Abdelouahed06/schoolsync/README.md

 ### For Teachers
 - Manage courses, quizzes, and classes
 - Grade submissions and interact with students
-- Real-time chat with students and other teachers
+- Real-time chat with students
 - Detailed course and quiz analytics

 ### For Students